 This Bharli Bhindi recipe is …

-- Vegetarian, Vegan, Gluten Free and Soy Free!
+- Vegetarian, Vegan, gluten-free, and soy-free!

 - An authentic Maharashtrian Recipe

-- Easy, quick and budget friendly
+- Easy, quick, and budget-friendly

 - Suitable to make with either fresh or frozen Okra

-- Full of unique flavours
+- Full of unique flavors

 If you’re interested in more Vegan Indian Recipes, why not check out: Kanda Batata Poha (Maharashtrian 15 min Breakfast Recipe), Vegetable Sambar (Lentil Stew with Mixed Vegetables), Aloo Palak (15 min Spinach & Potato Curry), Bharli Vangi (Baby Eggplant in a spicy, nutty Curry), or Chana Masala (Amazing Chickpea Curry)!